flatpak/flatpak-builder-tools/node/README.md

 # flatpak-node-generator

-A more modern successor for flatpak-npm-generator and flatpak-yarn-generator.
+A more modern successor for flatpak-npm-generator and flatpak-yarn-generator, for Node 10+ only.
+(For Node 8, use flatpak-npm-generator and flatpak-yarn-generator.)

 ## Requirements